Home

 All Grass Types Are Divided

 All warm season grasses lose chlorophyll in the fall and turn from green to tan.
-Cool season grass types will often remain a shade of green through the winter.
+Cool season grass types, however, will often remain a shade of green through the winter.

-The image below was taken in mid-winter.
+This photo was taken in mid-winter.
 It is a field that receives no care during the year except for mowing.
-It shows a mixture of straw colored, warm season grass as well as green, cool season grass scattered throughout.
-The birds, like those shown, are responsible for depositing seeds of many different grasses and weeds.
+As mention earlier, the photo shows a mixture of straw colored, warm season grass as well as green, cool season grass scattered throughout.
+The birds, like those shown, are largely responsible for depositing seeds of many different grass types and weeds.
+(Photo taken by Russ James)

 The following is not an exhaustive list, but contains some commonly used cool season lawn grasses.
 More detailed descriptions and uses of these grasses can be found in the Cool Season Grass section of this site.